 If you now click on finish your corpus will be created, saved under the name you specified in step 1 and loaded in EXAKT.

-1.5.
-Generating a corpus from FOLKER transcriptions
+1.5 Generating a corpus from FOLKER transcriptions

 Via File > FOLKER corpus... you can start a wizard for creating an EXMARaLDA corpus from a set of FOLKER transcriptions (FOLKER is a transcription editor published by the IDS at Mannheim, see http://agd.ids-mannheim.de/html/folker.shtml).
 The wizard is similar to the one described in the previous section.
 Since FOLKER does not store any transcription or speaker metadata, steps 4 and 5 are skipped.
 The wizard itself contains some additional instructions for each step in the corpus generation.